bpartsxx/Prodigy_CS_03/README.md

 A simple password complexity checker that checks the strength of your password based on a computed complexity score.
 A strong password should have lowercase, uppercase, numbers and  special characters.
+It should be at least 8 characters long.

 ## Usage/Examples